 - Data managers and data scientists

-The criteria used to select participants will include, but not be limited to, the following:
+The criteria used to select participants included, but were not limited to, the following:

 - Experience in the fields of blockchain, virtual currency, cryptocurrency, digital assets, decentralized finance, or other similar areas;